-I’m not saying that our music was bad; just that it wasn’t as great as it could have been.
+I’m not saying that our music was bad – it just wasn’t as great as it could’ve been.
 Here’s a funny story about that: Stardust released “Music Sounds Better With You” at the same time as the “Buffalo Club” EP and “Rock Shock”.
-Thomas sent off all three of them as white label releases to one of the biggest music magazines in England in the hope to get some reviews.
-When he got the reviews back, there was one that said “The Buffalo Club EP is amazing and will most likely be the biggest hit of the year!”.
+Thomas sent all three of them as white label releases to one of the biggest music magazines in England in the hope of getting some reviews.
+When the reviews came out, one of them read, “The Buffalo Club EP is amazing and will likely be the biggest hit of the year!”.
 We were like, “What?
 That can’t be right.
 Maybe he made a mistake? “.
-We’d already heard how amazing “Music Sounds Better With You” was, and in fact, we didn’t even care about the “Buffalo Club” anymore because we were so excited for the release of the Stardust single.
+We’d already heard how amazing “Music Sounds Better With You” was, and in fact, we didn’t even care about the “Buffalo Club” anymore because we were so excited for the Stardust single.
 So the review made no sense to us.
 But we later found that the writer had mixed up the singles.
 He was actually talking about “Music Sounds Better With You”, but wrote “The Buffalo Bunch” by mistake.
 We were like, “duh…of course “.
 So we were right about the mix-up (laughs).

 – Maybe part of the reason the Phoenix remix was successful is because popular DJs were playing it a lot in their sets?

 Yeah, it’s possible.
 It was a pretty big track back then.
-Initially, we didn’t feel like playing it in our sets, but when we finally did, people went crazy.
+Initially, we didn’t feel like playing it in our sets, but people went crazy when we finally did.
 It’s weird when you feel removed from the record you made, but it happens to me a lot.
-Let’s say you make ten tracks for an album.
-You need to pick one of them as the single, but when you play the music for other people, they end up picking one of the tracks you were unsure about and almost left off the album!
+Let’s say you make ten tracks for an album – you need to pick one of them as the single, but when you play the music for other people they pick one of the tracks you were unsure about and almost left off the album!
 It’s a terrible feeling because it shows that you don’t understand yourself.
 You’re the one who made all the tracks, yet your predictions about them are all wrong.
 So now you have to figure out why people liked the track you almost trashed, which is hard.

 To be honest, I don’t listen to any of my old music anymore; I don’t even have the project files.
-I recently wanted to re-release my Raw Man tracks that were on Crydamoure, but I couldn’t find them anywhere, except as the final vinyl pressings.
+I recently wanted to re-release my Raw Man tracks that were on Crydamoure but I couldn’t find them anywhere, except as vinyl pressings.

 – Did The Buffalo Bunch have any input on “Homework“?